Colleges by Location

 Career Counselling

 There are job fairs.
 Job interviews are also available to students through the career center.
-There is campus employer recruitment for full-time students only.
-This school offers alumni networking opportunities, which could be a great asset for your future career.
-Individual job placement is available to full-time undergraduates only at this school.
+The school has campus employer recruitment for full-time students only.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.
+Individual job placement is available to all students at this school.

 Job Placement

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 66,091 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 66,091 USD.

 $66,091